medic/cht-conf/README.md

 * upload app settings to server
 * upload resources to server
 * upload custom translations to the server
+* upload branding to server
+* upload partners to server

 ## Forms